fleek-network/sgx-collateral-provider/README.md

 This library can be used to obtain the SGX quote verification collateral from Intel's API or a PCCS.
 The motivation for this is to support client remote attestation.

+Future plans to port this to other programming languages